gehoumi/terraform-azurerm-marketplace-linux-vm/README.md

 For example, the Virtuals appliances like Cisco FTDv, ASAv, aci-cloud-apic-virtual, nsx-policy-manager,vmseries, ... etc can be deployed in Azure automatically after accepting the appliance image “terms of service”.

-Note: The module is not intended for use with Scale Sets or HA.
+Note: The module deploy by default the virtual appliance with four interfaces on four networks.
+The deployment with Scale Sets or HA is not tested.

 ##  How to find an image in Marketplace